turingschool/career-development-curriculum/module-5/cover_letter_workshop.md

       * How can you apply your background and skills to make great experiences for the company's users/customers?
 What can you leave them with that will make them want to contact you?
       * Include information about your availability for interviews and/or references if applicable

-That being said, this template is more like an outline to keep in mind when structuring your thoughts.
-This not a hard and fast rule.
-The most important thing is that the cover letter has your unique voice and does not come across like a generic copy.
-Furthermore, the cover letter should be a good balance between assertively selling yourself and keeping the company and its goals at the forefront.
+That being said, this template is more like an outline to keep in mind when structuring your thoughts. **The most important thing is that the cover letter has your unique voice and does not come across like a generic copy.** Furthermore, the cover letter should be a good balance between assertively selling yourself and keeping the company and its goals at the forefront.

 ### We Do
 As a whole group, we'll find a job posting and write a cover letter together.
 We'll discuss: